Weekend Report October. 26, 2012

 Palau Compact legislation receives widespread support in U.S Congress

 The Palau Compact Agreement legislation pending in the U.S Congress has received widespread support from leading House members including a commitment made by U.S House of Representatives Chairman of the Subcommittee on Asia and the Pacific Donald Manzullo to work with other House leaders to pass the legislation this year.
-“I continue to work with Chairman Ros-Lehtinen, price Speaker Boehner, page and other leaders of the House to pass the legislation this year.
-We all regard it as a priority for this Congress, order ” said Manzullo in his letter to President Toribiong on October 19.
+“I continue to work with Chairman Ros-Lehtinen, Speaker Boehner, and other leaders of the House to pass the legislation this year.
+We all regard it as a priority for this Congress, ” said Manzullo in his letter to President Toribiong on October 19.
 Although the passage of the legislation has been delayed due to the U.S administration’s suggestion to offset its costs, Manzullo says “next month’s election should enable many of the differences to be resolved and push forward agreements on a great deal of the outstanding legislation affecting the budget – including the bill to approve the Compact Review Agreement.”
 The $250 million Palau Compact Agreement has been pending in the U.S Congress for over 2 years.

 Forum Island Countries address Regional UXO strategy framework in Palau